A Preview of the Next Book in the Series:

 They stored their gear and walked over to the local slop-chute (Marine for club, usually the NCO club) for some beers.

 As they settled down to some serious beer drinking Nameless cautioned him, “Don’t get too comfortable here.
 In a day or two, you ship out for QuangTri City.”

 Nameless settled back and lit a cigarette and then continued, “I am going to tell you a story…it might even be true.
 Names aren’t important, but the gist of this story is about a Marine that I have had the honor to work with until he rotated back to the states.
 He was a NCO in 3rd Recon when we recruited him back in ’66.”
 Nameless paused and he flashed his predatory smile and then continued.
 “Well, he didn’t exactly volunteer.
 We spoke to his CO and asked for someone to help form a special unit.
 From what I was told, his Commanding Officer called him in and when the guy asked him why he had been chosen, the reply was “Because you’re a Marine” and that was the end of it.
 You Jarheads are like that.”

 He chuckled and took a swig from the cold brew, winked and then went on, “He was one of the first Marines assigned to the PRU Program and served from around October 1966 until May 1967.
-Who knows, from my records it was around that time when you volunteered to transfer to 3rd recon along with some of your gun-grunt buddies, he might even have been there in Phu Bai for the interview.”
+From my records it was around that time when you volunteered to transfer to 3rd recon along with some of your gun-grunt buddies, who knows, he might even have been there in Phu Bai for the interview.”